Category Archives: Mother/Daughter

 And much forgiveness.

-Our communication skills remain much to be desired.
-I’ll keep working at it.
+Our communication skills still have room for improvement.
+I’ll keep working on it.

 Mother’s Day is around the corner.
-It has always been so complicated for me in choosing the right Mother’s Day card.
-Maybe this time I won’t have to keep putting the cards back on the shelf in search for the one that describes Mama perfectly.
+It has always been so complicated for me to choose the right Mother’s Day card.
+Maybe this time I won’t have to keep putting the cards back on the shelf in search of the one that describes Mama perfectly.

 Maybe, I’ll write one for her myself: